mdawn/genericTCPrelay/README.md

 With this TCP we can:

-1. Run two relays at the same time, given we tell the relays what port to listen on
+1. Run our relay with a selected listen port
-2. Run multiple echo servers concurrently
+2. Run multiple servers concurrently (an echo & a ping)
-3. Run multiple clients concurrently per echo server
+3. Run multiple clients concurrently per server (we use telnet)

 ## Getting Operational

 **STEP 1**: We open a terminal and
 - Run `go run relay.go`
-- No specified port defaults to `8080`.
-However, we're free to utilize the optional flag `-p` to designate a port for compatibility with concurrent relays
+- The default port is `8080` if none is specified.
+However, we're free to use flag `-p` to designate a port for compatibility with concurrent relays

 **STEP 2**: We open another terminal and
 - Run `go run echo.go`